opensearch-project/documentation-website/_opensearch/query-dsl/full-text.md

 For more reference information about prefix queries, see [Lucene documentation](https://lucene.apache.org/core/8_9_0/core/org/apache/lucene/search/PrefixQuery.html).
 ### Match phrase

-Use the `match_phrase` query type to specify a sequence of terms to return in the search.
+Use the `match_phrase` query to match documents that contain the exact phrase in the specified order.
+You can add flexibility to phrase matching by providing the `slop` parameter.

 Creates a [phrase query](https://lucene.apache.org/core/8_9_0/core/org/apache/lucene/search/PhraseQuery.html) that matches a sequence of terms.